How Do You Help Pickleball Players?

 Visit the Services section of this website for a description of the programs and services I offer players as well as pickleball clubs, recreation centers, and health and fitness facilities.

-I’ve been very fortunate to secure teaching and coaching privileges at the Birch Bay Activity Center as well as on a private pickleball court at Lake Whatcom in Bellingham, Washington.
-We are already planning for an exciting 2021 season at both locations.
+I’ve been fortunate to secure teaching and coaching privileges at the Birch Bay Activity Center as well as on a private court at Lake Whatcom in Bellingham, Washington.
+I also coach pickleball at clubs or facilities where members are permitted to invite me in as their guest.

 What is Your Philosophy and Model?